 An official course outline of record exists for each course offered at the college.
 This outline has been used to establish articulation agreements between Ventura College and other colleges and universities.
 It also serves as the institution's commitment to the state and to the students that a common body of material will be covered in the course, regardless of who serves as the instructor.
-A copy of the course outline for your class may be obtained at www.curricunet.com/ventura.
-When you open the page, there is no need to sign in to view course outlines.
-Click on "Course" which is under the "Search" category.
-When the page opens select the discipline and course number, then click the "OK" button.
-The page that opens has the COR as well as the SLOs for the course.
+A copy of the course outline for your class may be obtained from curriculum technician Sarah Ayala at sayala@vcccd.edu.